This post may contain affiliate links. Read my full disclosure here.

 To the jar, add the rest of the ingredients except for the oil (Champagne vinegar, Dijon mustard, Lemon juice, and Salt).
 All ingredient measurements are listed in the recipe below.

-Next, pour the oil in slowly, pulsing the immersion blender as you go.
+Next, start to gently lift the blender moving it up and down in the jar, pulsing as you go.
 It’s important to slowly incorporate the oil in with the egg so they emulsify.
-If you don’t work slowly, they could separate or remain runny.
+If you don’t, they could separate or remain runny.

 Homemade Mayo